vivekpatel-1962/SoundSync/README.md

-# 🎶 Moodcast
+# 🎶 SoundSync

-Moodcast is a **full-stack music streaming platform** that empowers users to discover, share, and listen to music collaboratively.
+Soundsync is a **full-stack music streaming platform** that empowers users to discover, share, and listen to music collaboratively.
 It features real-time music rooms, recommendations powered by ML, YouTube integration, and a sleek, responsive UI.

 ## ✨ Unique Features